Water service outage at Nebraska prison raises new concerns

 Officials at the Nebraska State Penitentiary in Lincoln said they had to shut off the water Tuesday when they discovered numerous leaks in the facility's old, brittle pipes.

-Laura Strimple, a spokeswoman for the state corrections department, said in an email Thursday that crews had restored water service to the prison, although she didn’t specify when.
+Laura Strimple, a spokeswoman for the state corrections department, said in an email that crews had restored water service to all but one housing unit by Wednesday afternoon, and the prison was back to full normal operations early Thursday morning.

 State Sen. Terrell McKinney visited the prison on Wednesday and said he saw toilets filled with human waste.
 He said he was told that prisoners were getting two water bottles a day, but some complained that they had only received one, and a few prisoners were using mop buckets to shower.